 - You may even place the turtle next to you and permit it to observe you when you do something.
 It helps the turtle fulfill its immense curiosity.

 So, here is a quick recap of the topic, “Do turtles get attached to their owners?”-

 Yes, turtles get attached to their owners, but the affection thread is thinner than that of dogs or cats.
-Also, it expresses its excitement to owners by walking near to him or stretching the long neck and observing what the owner does.
+Also, it expresses its excitement to owners by walking near to them or stretching its long neck and observing what the owner does.

-Finally, you can always follow some proven tricks, such as giving a treat or walk around the turtle to create a lasting bond with your pet turtle.
+Finally, you can always follow some proven tricks, such as giving a treat or walking around the turtle to create a lasting bond with your pet turtle.